avkoehl/valleyaxis/README.md

 ## TODO

-- [ ] Add option to remove inlets points that are not on the valley floor
+- [ ] Remove any detected inlets points that are not on the valley floor
 - [ ] Add option to remove inlets points that are not near any boundary
-- [ ] Add option to close holes before computing centerline
-- [ ] Change results format to be gpd.GeoSeries[LineString]
+- [ ] add smoothing to centerlines
-- [ ] Compute some metrics: length (float in meters), stream order (int of strahler order), mainstem (bool)
-- [ ] Allow for multiple outlets
+- [ ] add width calculations

 ## Installation